 All third year students must complete one of the following:

 This programme includes several optional modules with a field course component.
 These modules generally require your attendance at a location away from Queen Mary and outside of the normal teaching semesters.

 We do everything we can to minimise any additional costs that may be incurred during your studies.
 Complusory fieldwork will not cost you anything extra.
 For optional overseas fieldwork, you will need to contribute up to £150, plus the cost of your flight (based on costs in the year 2016/17).
 Full and partial bursaries are available.
 Destinations can vary year-on-year, are subject to availability and depend on the modules you choose.
 If you are interested in attending a field trip, you discuss this with your personal academic advisor (every student is assigned an advisor once they start with us).

-- A-levels: Typically ABB and above at A2 level from three subjects including Biology, however, we consider applications with BBB in Biology and two other subjects of Chemistry, Maths, Further Maths, Physics or Geography
+- A-levels: Typically ABB and above at A2 level from three subjects including biology, however, we consider applications with BBB in biology and two other subjects of chemistry, maths, further maths or physics

 - International Baccalaureate: 34 points overall including grade 5 in biology (Higher Level)